ANTHRO 100 — GENERAL ANTHROPOLOGY

 4 credits.

 Continued introduction to Yucatec Maya language.
 Focus on acquiring vocabulary and grammar for basic conversational proficiency.
 Taught through in-class oral and aural exercises, language tapes, and primary texts.
-Students also learn about Maya culture, history, folklore, and language politics.
-Enroll Info: ANTHRO/LACIS 376.
-Open to Fr
+Learn about Maya culture, history, folklore, and language politics.

 ANTHRO 391 — BONES FOR THE ARCHAEOLOGIST